-- Both while writing your Preliminary Research Statement and after its approval, we suggest meeting with your committee members to discuss your Reading List and Annotated Bibliography.
-This will help you write your full Dissertation Proposal (Q7) and be the basis for your Written Qualifying Comprehensive Examination. - Throughout your graduate career, the members of your dissertation committee, your Advisor, and the Graduate Advisor shall serve as intellectual resource to help Advance you to Candidacy.
+- Both while writing your Preliminary Research Statement and after its approval, we suggest meeting with your committee members to discuss your Reading Lists and Annotated Bibliographies.
+This will be the basis for your Written Qualifying Comprehensive Examination and your research proposal. - Throughout your graduate career, the members of your dissertation committee, your Advisor, and the Graduate Advisor shall serve as intellectual resource to help Advance you to Candidacy.
 Post-exams, your Advisor and committee continue to provide academic guidance and evaluate your dissertation.

-5. Finishing Additional Coursework (Breadth, Language, and Methodological Skills requirements) (Q6)
+5. Finishing Additional Coursework (Breadth, Language, and Methodological Skills requirements)